 Did you know the average Instagram user spends an impressive 53 minutes a day on the app?
 On one side of the equation, that spells out some sad realities for the modern world.
 On the other side, as a marketer, I can’t help but see the opportunity for increased profits.
-Whether you’re reaping the benefits of this Instagram statistic or not, there’s no doubt that the Insta craze has changed the face of advertising forever.
+Whether you’re reaping the benefits of this Instagram statistic or not, there’s no doubt that the Insta craze has changed the face of digital marketing forever.
 Here are some of the most notable examples:

 The visuals of what you're selling matter way more than in the past